decorators-squad/eo-yaml/README.md

     - Automatic validation of the input's indentation.
     - Clear and detailed Exceptions.
 For instance, in the case of bad indentation, it will tell you exactly which line is problematic and why.
     - Fully encapsulated.
 The user works only with a few Java Interfaces.
+    - It can be used as a Java Module (if you're on JDK 9+).
     - It is **lightweight**!
 It has [only one dependency](https://github.com/decorators-squad/eo-yaml/blob/master/pom.xml#L46) used in parsing Java Beans to YAML.
 You can safely exclude it if you're only interested in building or reading YAML.

 Also, you can have a look a look under [src/test/resources](https://github.com/decorators-squad/eo-yaml/tree/master/src/test/resources) to see the kinds of YAML that the library can read and handle so far.